Jonathan Le Tocq: Early life and career

 After working in London, he was ordained into the Christian ministry, before returning to Guernsey, where he became Senior Pastor of Church on the Rock in 1989.

 Political career

 Deputy Chief Minister

 In April 2012 he was nominated to become Guernsey's chief minister.
 To qualify, nominees need to have served in the States for four of the previous eight years.
 He became the sole candidate after Deputy Lyndon Trott withdrew.
-He became the Deputy Chief Minister after losing to Peter Harwood, at 20-27 votes.
+After the length of service qualification was relaxed, he became the Deputy Chief Minister after losing to Peter Harwood by 20-27 votes.

 During his tenure as a deputy he sat on the Board of Education and served as President of Overseas Aid and Deputy Minister for the Treasury & Resources Department.
 From May 2012 to March 2014, he was Guernsey's Home Minister.

 In August 2020, Le Tocq joined the Guernsey Partnership of Independents party, formed by Gavin St Pier, Lyndon Trott, and Heidi Soulsby.

 Chief Minister

 Peter Harwood resigned as Chief Minister on 25 February 2014 and Le Tocq was elected Chief Minister of Guernsey on 12 March 2014.

 In June 2014, Le Tocq hosted a meeting of the British–Irish Council at a hotel in Guernsey.
 The UK's Deputy Prime Minister Nick Clegg, Taoiseach of Ireland Enda Kenny, First Minister of Northern Ireland Peter Robinson and Deputy First Minister of Northern Ireland Martin McGuinness were among those attending.
 In January 2015, Le Tocq, and the Chief Minister of Jersey, Senator Ian Gorst, signed an agreement with La Manche and Lower Normandy to develop new links and strengthen existing relationships.
 Le Tocq and Gorst later paid a joint visit to Brussels on 5–7 May 2015, meeting with two EU Commissioners; Pierre Moscovici, the Commissioner for Economic and Financial Affairs, Taxation and Customs, and Lord Hill, the Commissioner for Financial Stability, Financial Markets and Customs Union.

 He lost the position on 4 May 2016, when it was won by Gavin St Pier.